jbboehr/handlebars-spec/README.md

 ## License

-This project is licensed under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.txt).
-The specification data is part of [handlebars.js](https://github.com/wycats/handlebars.js) and is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This project is licensed under the [AGPL-3.0-or-later](http://www.gnu.org/licenses/agpl-3.0.txt).
+*HOWEVER*, the specification data is part of [handlebars.js](https://github.com/handlebars-lang/handlebars.js) and is licensed under the [MIT license](http://opensource.org/licenses/MIT).